revng/revng/docs/RevambUsage.rst

                          `internal`.
 This degrades performances of the produced binary sensibly but makes debugging the generated code easier.
-:``-S``, ``--use-sections``: If they are available, ELF sections are employed to
+:``-S``, ``--use-debug-symbols``: If they are available, ELF sections and
+                                  function symbols are employed to identify
+                                  executable code and function boundaries.
+This
-                             identify executable code.
-This options is useful to evaluate `revamb` ignoring the code identification
+                                  options is useful evaluate `revamb` ignoring
-                             issue.
+                                  the code issue.
 :``-b``, ``--bb-summary``: Output path for the CSV containing statistics about
                            the translated basic blocks.
 This option is deprecated in favor of using `revamb-dump` and will